ahmetyigit98/PHP-MySQLi-Simple-Class/README.md

-The PHP-MySQLi-Simple-Class is a wrapper for MySQL Database.
+The PHP-MySQLi-Simple-Class is a wrapper for MySQL functions.

 ### Usage